-A kitty hammock is similar to making a baby hammock - for both you need to ensure that you use a super soft yarn and one that has spring but not too many holes and we're good to go.
+A crochet kitty hammock is similar to making a crochet baby hammock - for both you need to ensure that you use a super soft yarn and one that has spring but not too many holes and we're good to go.
 Thank you for joining me.

 In case you have just joined me, know that you can access all of my earlier creations by checking under ‘categories’ on the right hand side of this blog under “Labels”.
-Then, for your convenience, follow me here or on Facebook, You Tube, Pinterest, Twitter or Instagram.

 Do remember to add my blog URL when you make and show off your creation.
+Just copy the link on the search bar above - that's the blog URL.

 To purchase this or similar yarn online, click the highlighted links below to buy your yarns online via Amazon.
 While you will still pay the same, I may get paid by Amazon as well.
+This is a free blog - so do pay it forward for me.
+Cheers.

 I needed to do a small bit of research before I made my first kitty hammock.
 I learned that a medium sized cat is about 18" from nose to tail.